rackerlabs/support-how-to/content/cloud-databases/managing-users-for-cloud-databases.md

 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2016-01-21'
+last_modified_date: '2018-10-23'
-last_modified_by: Mike Asthalter
+last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

-You can perform the following user management operations for Cloud Databases.
+This article describes the user management operations for Cloud Databases that you can perform.

-### Create Users with Host Parameters
+### Create users with host parameters

- You can create a user in the Cloud Databases section of the Cloud Control Panel by clicking on an existing instance name and then clicking Create User in the Users section of the Instance Details page.
+You can create a user in the Cloud Databases section of the [Cloud Control Panel](http://login.rackspace.com/) by clicking on an existing instance name, and then clicking **Create User**in the **Users** section of the Instance Details page.

-#### Creating Users
+#### Create users

-When you create a new user, consider the following requirements and limitations.
+When you create a new user, consider the following requirements and
+limitations:

 -   All users have full privileges on the databases to which they are assigned.